srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

     Once you have saved the connection string to a location where you can find it easily, you will be ready to continue with the lab.

-### Exercise 2: Write Code for Vibration Telemetry
+### Exercise 2: Write Code to generate Vibration Telemetry

 The key to monitoring our conveyor belt is the output of vibration telemetry.
 Vibration is usually measured as an acceleration (m/s&#x00B2;), although sometimes it's measured in g-forces, where 1 g = 9.81 m/s&#x00B2;.
 There are three types of vibration.